 The Deputy Director for Science Programs is responsible for:

-- providing scientific and management oversight of, and direction to, the SC Program Offices;
+- providing scientific and management oversight of, independent project evaluation and assessment of existing and proposed new projects and facilities, and related guidance to the SC Program Offices;

-- ensuring the SC research portfolio is integrated across the SC Program Offices, with other DOE Program Offices, and with other Federal agencies; and
+- ensuring the SC research portfolio is integrated across the SC Program Offices, with other DOE Program Offices, and with other Federal agencies.

 The Deputy Director for Science Programs